dazhlord/StockBets/README.md

 # Covid Bets

-> A Proof-of-Concept that uses Airnode to send SQL statements from a smart contract to query data directly from DxFeed's public stock price API.
+> A Proof-of-Concept that uses Airnode to send API requests from a smart contract to query data directly from DxFeed's public stock price API.

-### Try the Live Demo [Here](https://master.d1tk9n2gcgnb7l.amplifyapp.com/)!

 -------